nwimmer123/readit_rails/README.md

 * Nested comments with edit
 * Search for the book you would like to add using Google Books API
 * Autopoultaed forms using Google Books API
+* Currently reading tag shows on users profile
+* All children nodes of a spoiler comment are autmatically marked as spoilers

 ## Motivation